How many do you remember? Behold the ads of Christmas past (box of tissues: standard issue)

 Your Song Ellie Goulding

-Sundance Film Festival award-winner Eric Lynne directed this ad, which foreshadows today’s For All Life’s Moments tagline, exploring the rituals of gift giving, from sneaking the kids’ presents up the stairs without them seeing, to getting covered in tape as you wrap something awkward.
+Sundance Film Festival award-winner Eric Lynne directed this ad, which explores the rituals of gift giving.
+From sneaking the kids’ presents up the stairs without them seeing, to getting covered in tape as you wrap something awkward.
 Sir Elton John’s Your Song would be revisited in 2018, sung by the great man himself…

 Please, Please, Please Let Me Get What I Want Slow Moving Millie